DvaitAI-tech/dots.tts/README.md

 - `--language` is useful for multilingual or code-switched text when you want to force the model-side language tag.
 For example, pass `--language EN` for English, `--language ZH` for Mandarin, `--language Cantonese` for Cantonese, or `--language auto_detect` to infer the tag from `--text`.
 - Pass either a local model directory or a Hugging Face repo id.

+Tips for voice cloning:

+- **Keep the reference audio around 10s**.
+Longer audio won't yield better results.
+- **`--prompt-text` should match what's actually spoken in the reference audio**.
+Mismatches degrade stability and may cause word-level errors.
+- **Higher-quality references give better clones** — prefer a high sample rate, low background noise, no trailing noise, and natural-sounding speech.
+- **Try different `--seed` values for prosody variation**.
+Each seed produces a different rhythm and intonation — resample a few times if the default doesn't feel right.
+- **Increase `--num-steps` if quality isn't good enough**.
+More sampling steps trade compute for cleaner output and better expressiveness.

 ### Python API

 ```python